bikeshaving/crank/website/guides/08-reusable-logic.md

 ```

 **Pros:**
-- The utilities you write are framework-agnostic.
+- Async iterator utilities are framework-agnostic.
-- Uniform logic to dispose of resources.
+- Uniform way to hold and release resources.

 **Cons:**
 - Promises and async iterators can cause race conditions and deadlocks, without any language-level features to help you debug them.